calebmcelroy/wav-extract/README.md

-# wav-track-extract
+# wav-extract

-**wav-track-extract** is a command-line tool designed to process directories of multi-channel (interweaved) WAV files.
+**wav-extract** is a command-line tool designed to process directories of multi-channel (interweaved) WAV files.
 It extracts each individual track from across multiple files and combines them into separate, single-track WAV files for easier management and further processing.

 This tool is useful for extracting X32 X-LIVE SD card recordings, which are saved as multi-channel WAV files, into individual tracks for mixing, editing, and mastering.